alexschad/metropublisher-mcp/README.md

 ## Available Prompts

+### exportLocations

-### exportLocations — wrapper to fetch, collect and format locations into an export
+Wrapper to fetch, collect and format locations into an export

+### createLocationData

-### createLocationData — helper prompt for generating cclocation_data.json (used during manual workflows)
+Helper prompt for generating cclocation_data.json (used during manual workflows)

 ## Environment variables (.env)